Evolutionary growth of molecular clouds as traced by their infrared bright fraction: Molecular cloud catalogue and properties

 To trace molecular gas, we use dust emission from the Hi-GAL survey between $|\ell|\leq70^{\circ}$ $|b|\leq1^\circ$.
 We chose these extents to match the survey extent of GLIMPSE, which we use to trace how evolved the star formation is in Section \ref{sec:firb}.
 For Hi-GAL data, we are limited to a 2D projected view, which makes foreground and background emission indistinguishable.
 As a result, the amount of molecular gas we measure will be overestimated, and the structures we detect will be more extended due to the increased column of gas along the line of sight.
 To limit these impacts, we use the $\ang{;;18}$ resolution background subtracted \h\ column density maps derived from Hi-GAL observations from \cite{peretto_initial_2016}.
 The background has been defined using a median filter that is $\ang{;10;}$ in size (matching the largest \textit{Spitzer} dark clouds found in the GLIMPSE survey), which removes extended emission on scales larger than $\ang{;10;}$.
 This also sets the maximum size scale of molecular structures that we identify.
 In general, molecular clouds are nebulously defined objects due to the multi-scalar and continuous nature of the ISM.
 As a result, their appearance is not only dependent on the tracer used, but also the spatial scales being probed.
 Multiple detection approaches (which lead to different structures being identified as molecular clouds) are therefore needed and have been developed to detect molecular clouds \citep{williams_determining_1994,rosolowsky_bias-free_2006,rosolowsky_structural_2008,colombo_graph-based_2015,berry_fellwalkerclump_2015,rani_identification_2023}.

 To minimise the impact of different density thresholds have on structures, we identify clouds using any closed contour above a single column density threshold.
 For this threshold, we use 1\e$^{22}$~cm$^{-2}$.
-While 1\e$^{22}$~cm$^{-2}$ might be considered arbitrary and high -- especially considering that gas is expected to be molecular and star forming an order of magnitude below this value \citep{clark_column_2014} -- it allows us to focus on objects that are close to or beyond the predicted column density threshold needed star formation \citep{johnstone_extinction_2004,andre_filamentary_2014}.
+While 1\e$^{22}$~cm$^{-2}$ might be considered arbitrary and high -- especially considering that gas is expected to be molecular and star forming an order of magnitude below this value \citep{clark_column_2014} -- it allows us to focus on objects that are close to or beyond the predicted column density threshold needed star formation \citep{johnstone_extinction_2004,andre_filamentary_2014,priestley_neath_2023}.
 Finally, a high column density threshold assists with the evolution tracer, discussed further in Sect.~\ref{sec:contrast}.